eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 		* Pandas
 		* NLTK
 		* Stanford CoreNLP
++ Scikit-learn, Keras/Tensorflow, Spark MLlib, Spacy or other ML libraries
+	- spaCy is an open-source software library for advanced natural language processing, written in the programming languages Python and Cython.
+	- spaCy: Industrial-strength Natural Language Processing
+	- spaCy is a powerful and versatile library for processing large-scale information extraction tasks in Python.
 + skill set:
 	- experience with ML deployment frameworks
 	- work with highly imbalanced data sets to improve detection performance of our existing NLP models and algorithms